The Longevity Den

 • Optional: a few capers or olives alongside

 1. Wash the greens thoroughly.
-Remove any very tough stems from kale or chard — the stems can be kept from chard as they soften well.
+Remove tough stems from kale; chard stems can be kept as they soften well.

 2. Bring a large pot of well-salted water to a rolling boil.
-Add the greens in batches if needed.
+Add the greens in batches.

-3. Cook for 5–12 minutes depending on the green — delicate leaves like spinach need 3–4 minutes, tougher leaves like kale or dandelion need up to 12.
+3. Cook 5–12 minutes depending on the green — delicate leaves need 3–4 minutes, tougher leaves like kale need up to 12.
 They should be completely wilted and tender but not mushy.

-4. Drain well, pressing out excess water with the back of a spoon.
-Transfer to a serving plate or bowl.
+4. Drain well, pressing out excess water.
+Transfer to a serving plate.

 Why it's good for you

 Ikarians eat approximately 150 different varieties of wild greens across the seasons.
-Bitter greens are among the most micronutrient-dense foods available — rich in folate, vitamin K, lutein, and zeaxanthin.
-The boiling method reduces oxalates (anti-nutrients) while the olive oil dressing enhances the absorption of fat-soluble vitamins.
-This is one of the most nutrient-dense dishes in the Mediterranean tradition.
+Bitter greens are rich in folate, vitamin K, lutein, and zeaxanthin.
+The olive oil dressing enhances absorption of fat-soluble vitamins.

 Recipe 03 · Daily Ritual